Update [July 14, 3:45 PM]: Soundcloud co-founder and CEO Alex Ljung stated on the company's blog that SoundCloud is "here to stay."

 Update [July 13, 2:30 PM]: SoundCloud released a statement today disputing a report by TechCrunch that it only has enough money for 50 days, stating that it is fully funded into its fourth quarter.

-Music-streaming platform SoundCloud allegedly only has enough money to keep running for another 50 days, sources at the company told TechCrunch.
+Music-streaming platform SoundCloud allegedly only has enough money to keep running into the fourth quarter of its fiscal year, which is in 50 days time, sources at the company told TechCrunch.

 The news comes after nearly half of SoundCloud's staff was laid off last week, in a move that company co-founder and CEO Alex Ljung explained was to ensure its path to "long-term independent success."
 In a note posted to the company's blog, it was also announced that offices in San Francisco and London would close, with remaining staff consolidating into the Berlin and New York locations.

-As TechCrunch reports, staff held an all-hands meeting earlier this week to discuss the layoffs and the company's future, during which Ljung and fellow co-founder Eric Wahlforss reportedly shared that they have only enough money to last until the fourth quarter of their fiscal year, which begins in 50 days.
-When reached for comment by TechCrunch, publicists for SoundCloud stated, "We are fully funded into Q4," but also said it is in talks with potential investors.
+TechCrunch reported that an all-hands meeting was held earlier this week to discuss the layoffs and the company's future, during which Ljung and fellow co-founder Eric Wahlforss reportedly shared that they have only enough money to last until the fourth quarter of their fiscal year, which begins in 50 days.

 TechCrunch reported that when asked by staff why a hiring freeze had not been implemented, management reportedly replied that a hiring freeze would show weakness and would lead to people asking questions.

 A spokesperson from SoundCloud told THUMP there are "a number of inaccuracies" in the TechCrunch story.
 In a statement, the spokesperson clarified that the company is in fact "fully funded into the fourth quarter."
 They added: "We continue to be confident the changes made last week put us on our path to profitability and ensure SoundCloud's long-term viability."